Wildlife Management Strategic Plan Updates

 At this point, the discussions moved into different ways of prioritizing staff time and spending limited funds.
 The team poured over budgets, explored the trade-offs of investing more of our resources into one type of project (often at the expense of another), and took a hard look at what could be realistically accomplished.
 Those conversations are still ongoing.

-Simultaneously, the team felt strongly that our partners and the public should have an opportunity to share their thoughts on what we should be focusing on as a program.
-That's where the public input form comes in.
-Seven of our core objectives are listed in the form, and participants will be asked to rank them in terms of importance and priority.
+Simultaneously, the team felt strongly that our partners and the public should have an opportunity to share their thoughts on what we should be focused on as a program.
+That's where a public input form came in.
+Seven of our core objectives were listed in the form, and participants were asked to rank them in terms of importance and priority.
+The team received thousands of comments from all over the state.
+Clearly, Wisconsin cares about the future of wildlife in the state and the Wildlife program.

-The team will continue working on the strategic plan through Summer 2025.
-This webpage will be periodically updated, so feel free to check back.
+The team is currently reviewing all the responses and considering any needed changes.
+Work on the strategic plan will continue through Summer 2025, and this webpage will be periodically updated.
+Feel free to check back in every so often.
 Interested people are also welcome to sign up for occasional email updates.
 Check out the "Want To Get Updates?" tab for more information.

 Participate In The Public Input Process

-The public input form will be open for feedback until Feb.
-28. During this time, anyone is welcome to share their input on how the program should prioritize seven objectives related to managing wildlife in Wisconsin.
-This feedback is important to the program and will be carefully reviewed and considered as we develop the strategic plan.
-It should only take about 10 minutes to provide input.
+A public input form was open for feedback until Feb.
+28, 2025.
+During this time, anyone could share their input on how the program should prioritize seven objectives for managing wildlife in Wisconsin.
+This feedback is currently being analyzed and will feed into the remaining discussions the program holds.

 Want To Get Updates?

-The Wildlife Management Program will be sending periodic updates on the plan and its development through GovDelivery.
+The Wildlife Management Program will send periodic updates on the plan and its development through GovDelivery.
 It is easy to sign up to receive these updates; a direct link is below.
 Anyone interested can click the link and enter their email to be automatically added to the list.